The Party was relentless,

 because he had something to say.

-He said that he made peace with her girlfriend,
+He said that he made peace with his girlfriend,

 that this was to be a new beginning,

-and he wanted to do was a nice dinner for her,
+and he wanted to make a nice dinner for her,

 just for this night,